Lazarus and Joannes Baptista Colloredo

 Lazarus Colloredo and Joannes Baptista Colloredo (1617 – after 1646) were Italian conjoined twins who toured freak shows in 17th-century Europe.
 They were born in Genoa, Italy.

 Physical condition

 The upper body and left leg of Joannes Baptista (named after John the Baptist) stuck out of his mobile brother, Lazarus.
 He did not speak, kept his eyes closed and mouth open all the time, and was a parasitic twin.
 According to a later account by Copenhagen anatomist Thomas Bartholinus, if someone pushed the breast of Joannes Baptista, he moved his hands, ears, and lips.

+The brothers' exact date or dates of death are unknown.
+They are last mentioned in life c.
+1646.

 Entertainment career

 To make a living, Lazarus toured around Europe and visited at least Basel, Switzerland, and Copenhagen, Denmark, before he arrived in Scotland in 1642 and later visited the court of Charles I of England.

 He also visited Danzig (Gdańsk), the Ottoman Empire, and toured Germany and Italy in 1646.

-Private life
+Personal life

 Contemporary accounts described Lazarus as courteous and handsome, but for his brother who just dangled before him.
 When Lazarus was not exhibiting himself, he covered his brother with his cloak to avoid unnecessary attention.

 Later accounts claim that Lazarus married and sired several children, none with his condition.
-His engraved portrait depicts him in a costume of a courtier of the period of the House of Stuart.
+His engraved portrait depicts him in a costume of a courtier of the period.